Lane689/Feedback_App/README.md

-1. Clone these three scripts to some folder.
+1. Clone this repo to your computer.
 2. Open index.html and Open with Live Server.
 3. In input field add some feedback.